softworkz/embyuserwiki/Transcoding.md

 # Server Settings

 In addition, the server has some transcoding settings that can be configured.
-These are found by opening the server dashboard and navigating to **Playback** -> **Transcoding**.
+These are found by opening the server dashboard and navigating to **Transcoding**.

 ![](images/server/transcoding1.png)